 How To Protect Car Paint From Peeling?

 1. Wrap it up.
 An expertly applied clear plastic film (especially on the front end and hood) can protect your car from just about anything – from winter’s snow and salt to tree sap, road grime and bird poop in warmer weather.
+Is paint protection film worth it?
+Learn more to decide.

 3. Park safely.
 Give your car a break – park in the shade or a garage whenever possible.
 In a public lot, try to find a spot away from other vehicles (or worst case, park beside the nicest vehicle), so there’s less danger of a scratch or two.